-The Board was initially appointed on 1 January 2017 for the period until the AGM in October 2017, at which they were reappointed.
+The Board was initially appointed by the Westland District Council on 1 January 2017 for the period until the Annual General Meeting in October 2017, at which they were reappointed for a period of three years.
+These appointments were recently reconfirmed by Westland Holdings Ltd, as the sole Shareholder of the Company.

-4. Structure and Activities
+4. Activities of the Company